-This reference pdf shows you the guitar notes map for all the musical keys, visualizing them on a easy-to-remember layout.
+This reference pdf shows you the guitar notes on the neck of all the musical keys, visualizing them on a easy-to-remember layout.
 The various musical keys are organized following the circle of fifths, a smart way to show and internalize the sharps/flats that a given key has.
 This pdf has been created specifically to help you memorize the fretboard.

 Now you have a new set of tools for improving your guitar fretboard notes knowledge.
-Download the neck maps pdf and have fun with these software tools.
+Memorizing the fretboard notes will open up a new world of options for your musicality and playing style.
+Download the neck maps pdf and have fun with these online fretboad games.
 We are looking forward to seeing you at the top of the leaderboard

 - Launch the Fretboard Notes Trainer